produktive/JaneAlly/README.md

 Delete the file `settings.conf` in the JaneAlly folder and then run `JaneAlly.command` again.

 #### How do I know if my claims successfully uploaded?
 You will get an email from OfficeAlly when they are picked up for processing that the upload was successful.
+You can also open `autolog.txt` to see the results of the last time JaneAlly automatically ran.
+If you do not have `autolog.txt` then you do not have automatic running enabled or it has not run yet.